 Programs supported by the Department need to meet key criteria.
 They must:

 - support behaviour change

 Active community members incorporate physical activity into their daily routines – cycling to work or school, walking to the bus stop, playing with the kids or catching up with friends for active fun.
 It also includes competing in a sport or participating in an organised activity class for pleasure and fitness.

 Your Move – Get active your way

 Your Move is an intensive, personalised program that focuses on providing simple information, incentives and ongoing support and motivation to encourage people to change their behaviours and become more physically active.
 Visit the Your Move website

 for more information.

-Delivered jointly by the Department of Sport and Recreation and the Department of Transport, Your Move is all about helping people to find simple ways to get active and connected by providing information and support tailored to people's lifestyle, making it easier to get active - their way.
+Your Move is all about helping people to find simple ways to get active and connected by providing information and support tailored to people's lifestyle, making it easier to get active - their way.